sherboge/boxiao/content/_index.md

 ### News
 **09/2024** Our paper “Unraveling the Formation Process of an Organic Photovoltaic Active Layer during High-Speed Coating via a Synergistic Concentration-Temperature Gradient Control Strategy” was accepted by **Adv.
-Fun.
+Funct.
 Mater.**

 **07/2024** My latest work “A framework for understanding high throughput processibility of active layer in organic solar cell” was reported by Prof.Jie Min at **The 2nd World Materials Conference & Chinese Materials Conference 2024.**